-Her latest endeavor is working on a new book with the working title, Stories From an Uncommon Education – Lessons Learned Using the Whole World as a Classroom on how she educated her children.
+Her latest endeavor is working on a new book with the working title, Modeling a Life– One Family’s Journey on how she alternatively raised educated her children.
 One of Cindy’s current passions is spreading the word on how important the natural world plays in educating our children, and how to get them outdoors.
-Cindy hopes to share her expertise gleaned from 22 years of mothering as a writer, an outdoor adventurer and a home-school facilitator, through presentations and workshops.
+Cindy hopes to share her expertise gleaned from 26 years of mothering as a writer, an outdoor adventurer and a home-school facilitator, through presentations and workshops.
 She can also relay the nuts and bolts information on how to help starting parents get their families outdoors but also reach higher goals of outdoor adventuring and take a more active part in the education of their children.

 Cindy Ross lives in New Ringgold, Schuylkill County.

 She and her husband Todd have two children, Sierra and Bryce.